veigaribo/qveen/README.md

 - `template`: A path to the Go template file to be expanded;
 - `output`: The file path in which to store the resulting file;
 - `pairs`: Pairs of templates and outputs;
-- `prompt`: A list of values to be provided interactively.
+- `prompts`: A list of values to be provided interactively.

 You can either provide `template` and `output` to process a single template or `pairs` to process multiple templates with the same data.